teal-language/tl/docs/tutorial.md

 tl gen addsub.tl
 ```

 and then require the addsub module from Lua normally.
-Or we can load the tl
+Or we can load the Teal
 package loader, which will allow require to load .tl files directly, without
 having to run `tl gen` first: